mendax1234/tp/docs/DeveloperGuide.md

 ### Glossary

-- *glossary item* — Definition.
+- `[details]` — should substitute the whole expression with value according to description in the bracket

 ## Appendix: Instructions for Manual Testing

-{Give instructions on how to do manual testing, e.g., how to load sample data or verify stored files.}

 ### Launch and shutdown
 1. Initial launch